 In addition, people who drink excess caffeine or other stimulants generally require more vitamin C to support taxed adrenal functions.

 Fortunately, there are a number of superfruit varieties particularly concentrated in vitamin C content, so it is easier to supplement potential insufficient daily intake.
-Acerola is definitely top on the list, but other contenders also include amalaki, camu camu, rosehips and kakadu plum.
+Acerola is definitely top on the list, but other contenders also include amalaki, camu camu, cranberry, rosehips and kakadu plum.

 Acerola cherry and its high vitamin C content is an excellent nutritional supplement for maintaining healthy skin.
 Vitamin C is a vital cofactor necessary for the formation of the triple helix structure of collagen.
 The hydroxylase enzymes that perform this conversion require vitamin C for this process.